 - Complete a criminal background check as part of initial orientation.

-- Commit the volunteering six hours per month.
+- Commit to volunteering six hours per month.

 - Have regular access to e-mail and have an e-mail address.